 It also puts them in the precarious position of potentially having to defend themselves after calling you out on your behavior.
 This is a terrible predicament to put someone in.
 If your question can be answered by Google but you choose to put it to your friend who is part of a marginalized group, what you’re really doing is seeking validation.
 USE THE GOOGLE.

 Examine your motives.
 Are you involved in advocacy work because it feels good or because there are injustices that need addressing?
 Does it frustrate you when no one notices your efforts?
 If you’re secretly hoping for a pat on the back for being an ally, you are guilty of performative allyship.
 If you feel the desire to share your every action on social media, ask yourself why.
 Is it to get praise or to shame others for not “performing” in a way you see fit?
-If so, check yourself ASAP.
+If so, you need to check yourself.

 Marginalized folks have neither the time nor the energy to applaud or thank us for our efforts—they are already busy fighting for their own rights.
 A bunch of cis white ladies showing up late to the party all shocked about “how bad racism still is!” is not something to be congratulated.
 Marginalized folks want you to stand beside, or better yet, behind them.
 If you’re in front, you’re a performer and you need to take a step back.
 If you’re holding the mic, you need to pass it to a person who is part of the marginalized group.
 The work of an ally is to amplify the voices of the marginalized, not speak for them.

 So if you’re feeling a tad defensive and like no one appreciates all the noise you’ve been making on Facebook, put a lid on that shit.